 What is LTM EBITDA (TTM)?

-- LTM EBITDA is an important metrics used in the valuation of businesses as it is more focused on the operating results of the company for the immediate last twelve months period.
+- LTM EBITDA is an important metric used in the valuation of businesses as it is more focused on the operating results of the company for the immediate last twelve months period.

 Please note that LTM EBITDA is also known as TTM EBITDA (Trailing Twelve Months)